Geoarchaeology: Magnetic susceptibility analysis

 The magnetic susceptibility of a material is a measure of its ability to become magnetised by an external magnetic field (Dearing, 1999).
-The magnetic susceptibility of a soil reflects the presence of magnetic iron-oxide minerals such as maghaematite; just because a soil contains a lot of iron does not mean that it will have high magnetic susceptibility.
-Magnetic forms of iron can be formed by burning and microbial activity such as occurs in top soils and some anaerobic deposits.
+The magnetic susceptibility of soil reflects the presence of magnetic iron-oxide minerals such as maghemite; just because THE soil contains a lot of iron does not mean that it will have high magnetic susceptibility.
+Magnetic forms of iron can be formed by burning and microbial activity such as in top soils and some anaerobic deposits.
 Magnetic iron compounds can also be found in igneous and metamorphic rocks.

 The relationship between iron and burning means that magnetic susceptibility is often used for: